 Further, consider if the lawyer has ever won an award.
 However, be very aware of shady or dubious awards.
 I know some awards are bogus because these companies offered me an award in exchange for money or a backlink to their website.
 Sometimes all you have to do is buy the trophy to earn the award.

-Having said all that, there may be reputable awards and rankings, but I leave it to you the reader to decipher which (Hint: Peer review).
+Having said all that, there are reputable awards and rankings, but I leave it to you the reader to decipher which (Hint: Peer review).

 Employment Law Firm Size